rangertaha/messaging-patterns/basic/README.rst

 Consumer
 ________

-A consumer is a user application that receives messages.
+A consumer is the application that receives the messages.
+Imagine your friend who is receiving your text messages.

 .. code-block:: python